ZaiFlux/ZaiFlux/README.md

 ###

-<h3 align="left">I am a second year Computer Science student with a strong interest in cloud computing.
+<h3 align="left">I am a first-year Computer Science student with a strong interest in cloud computing.
 I am currently developing my knowledge of cloud technologies and tools, and I am committed to continuously enhancing my skills in preparation for a career as a cloud engineer</h3>

 ###